jaepass/commercejs-react-functional/TUTORIAL.md

 }
 ```

 The App function in `App.js` represents a React function component.
 In React, components can be defined as class components or function components.
 We will get into explaining more about these components later in the tutorial.
 You can create your components as a individual files (Single File Component - SFC).
-In React, html-like tags which are what we call JSX can be passed in the render function and be returned.
+In React, html-like tags which are what we call JSX can be passed in the return statement to be returned.
 The JSX inside the return function is what the `App.js` will render out.
+JSX stands for JavaScript XML and is a syntax extension to JavaScript that allows you to write markup inside a React component.

 > 💡 **Tip**